High-frequency and heteroskedasticity identification in multicountry models: Revisiting spillovers of monetary shocks: Introduction

+We include these instruments in our PVAR and use a factor stochastic volatility (FSV) model on the reduced form errors of the resulting multivariate system.
+This allows us to capture multiple structural shocks across multiple economies simultaneously.
+Specifically, our implementation relies on a mix of zero and sign restrictions, imposed with truncated normal priors on the factor loadings.
+It achieves identification of the shocks in conjunction with the assumption of static heteroskedastic factors \citep[see also][]{korobilis2022new,gambetti2023agreed,chan2022large}.
+As such, our paper is related to the recent literature that combines identification schemes in a unified framework \citep[see, e.g.,][]{schlaak2023monetary,carriero2024blended}.\footnote{The proposed approach explicitly introduces (non-data) identifying information via a prior, similar in spirit to \citet{baumeister2015sign}.
+Our paper also relates to the literature that exploits heteroskedasticity for identification purposes \citep[see, among many others,][]{sentana2001identification,rigobon2003identification,gurkaynak2020missing,lewis2021identifying,bertsche2022identification,griller2024financial}, providing an alternative to the rotation-based sign restrictions used in previous studies such as \citet{jarocinski2020deconstructing}, \citet{jarocinski2022central} or \citet{ca2023making}.}

+This modeling approach is designed to allow a comprehensive analysis of the cross-border effects of both monetary policy and central bank information shocks, and the main features can be summarized as follows.
+First, the FSV model combined with sign and zero restrictions on the loadings matrix allows for point identification of the structural shocks (which we treat as latent quantities) from a set of external instruments, in a unified framework.
+It is worth noting that our approach does not require the shocks to be invertible.
+Second, the PVAR allows us to simultaneously investigate static (contemporaneous) spillovers of shocks originating in a single economy, and the dynamic (higher-order) propagation of these shocks which involves the domestic transmission as well as spillovers.
+These latter aspects are crucial to studying dynamic interdependencies between the respective domestic and foreign economies, including also spillback effects \citep[see, e.g.,][]{breitenlechner2022goes}.

+Our findings have important implications for the conduct of monetary policy in an economically integrated global economy.
+The empirical results indicate that monetary policy and central bank information shocks from both the Fed and the ECB generate significant spillovers (both static and dynamic) to each other and to other major economies, confirming previous empirical evidence.
+On average, we find that central bank information shocks generate slightly stronger spillovers than pure monetary policy shocks.
+Relatedly, the spillovers from US monetary policy shocks tend to be somewhat stronger and more persistent, reflecting the dominance of the US economy.
+The analysis also shows that domestic and foreign impacts differ considerably, with cross-border effects being more pronounced in financial markets than in real economic variables such as industrial production or consumer prices.

 The remainder of the paper is organized as follows.
-Section \ref{sec:econometrics} proposes the multi-country framework.
-Section \ref{sec:data} provides information on the dataset and model specification, while Section \ref{sec:results} discusses the empirical findings.
+Section \ref{sec:econometrics} proposes the multicountry econometric framework and discusses structural identification.
+Section \ref{sec:data} provides further information on the dataset and model specification, while Section \ref{sec:results} presents our empirical findings.
 Section \ref{sec:conclusion} concludes.